szermatt/mistty/docs/source/usage.rst

        (keymap-set mistty-prompt-map "C-c a" #'my-mistty-M-s)

-  - The interactive function :code:`mistty-send-last-key` forwards the last key combination of a sequence it was called from to the terminal.
+  - The command :code:`mistty-send-last-key` forwards the last key combination of a sequence it was called from to the terminal.
 For example, :kbd:`C-c C-c` is bound to :code:`mistty-send-last-key` so that the terminal eventually just gets :kbd:`C-c`.

-To just try things out, or for shell shortcuts you don't use regularly, use the :kbd:`C-q` prefix, which sends the next key directly to the terminal.
+To just try things out, or for shell shortcuts you don't use regularly, you can use the :kbd:`C-q` prefix to bypass Emacs key bindings and send keys directly to the terminal.
 For example, :kbd:`C-q <right>` sends a right arrow key press to the terminal instead of moving the cursor.

-If that's not enough:
+If that's not enough,

   - :kbd:`C-c C-q`, :kbd:`M-x mistty-send-key-sequence` sends all keys
     you press to the terminal until you press :kbd:`C-g`.